 We share the dress shoes that are only worn to church and concerts.
 They are not worn out and additional $10-15 for spring concert outfit isn't always accessible.
 I also hunt down and donate snow boots.
 We live in a cold climate, but snow is very few days out of the year, so the boots are like brand new with a wet rag cleaning.

 We buy thrift store shirts and craft new clothes from them.
 I search REI-Oulet.com for sportswear and shoes in their markdowns.
 Quality clothes and shoes she has been able to wear and wear out.

 I'm always looking for black wool type coats in the next size for dress and church needs.
 The sizes in misses and girls clothing overlap quite a bit and I got a size 6 women's coat for my size 16 girls clothes girl and it fits great.
 Covers the pretty dresses to the hem and looks fabulous.

 Always buy at the end of season for the next year.
 I have purchased $70 sweaters for $5 after Christmas when retailers are desperate to clean out their supply before their inventory.

 Do you have any more tips to share?
 Post your own tips below.

-I found this blouse and it fits, but I just noticed that it has tiny baby clothes buttons.
+I found this blouse but it has tiny baby clothes buttons.
 There is no way I'll be able to get up early enough to button that shirt.
-The weight of the fabric and the ruffles (not lace but self fabric) on the front will allow me to use it as a jacket or over shirt.
-It's white so I can wear it with anything, thereby creating several outfits, not just one.
-I have several white shells so they will look nice.
+The weight of the fabric and the ruffles on the front will allow me to use it as a jacket or over shirt.

 If you don't want to buy snow pants, just spray an old pair of jeans with water repellant.
 Wear a pair of long johns underneath to help keep you warm.